A Safe Place To Be A Child

-The YMCA of Northwest North Carolina has more than 4,500 staff members and volunteers working with youth in the many programs we offer.
-To keep children in our programs safe, we take the following steps in our intensive screening of employees and volunteers:
+The YMCA of Northwest North Carolina has thousands of staff members and volunteers working with youth in the many programs we offer.
+To keep children in our programs safe, we take the following steps in our intensive screening of both employees and volunteers:

 - Detailed application forms